ZXKUQYB/nd002-project4/README.md

 Feel free to download any of the Jupyter notebook files listed above to have a look at the project contents.

 Like previous projects, it is recommended to use a temporary Jupyter server offered by [Project Jupyter](https://jupyter.org/try) to setup a test run of these notebooks.
 Be sure to choose **JupyterLab** when you get your temporary Jupyter server, since it comes with all the Python modules needed for this project already installed.
-But of course, you can also run it in your own local environment instead, but the instructions to configure a local environment will not be covered here.
+And of course, you can also run it in your own local environment instead, but the instructions to configure a local environment will not be covered here.

 ### Additional Information

 In this repository, there are also some static, soft copies of the Jupyter notebook files created in HTML format by using [nbconvert](https://nbconvert.readthedocs.io), which are provided for your convenience.
 You can see most of the project results directly online without running program code, especially when you use some online preview services such as [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/) to render them.
-This means you should still download these HTML documents if you want to read the fully rendered contents.
+This means you should still download these HTML documents if you want to ensure you read the fully rendered contents.

 ### Issues